jeffThompson/CollisionDetection/BookMarkdownFiles/poly-point.md

 	  strokeWeight(5);  // make the point easier to see

 	  // set position of the vertices
-	  // here we draw a distorted trapezoid, but you could
+	  // here we draw a distorted trapezoid, but
-	  // make much more complex shapes, or even randomize the points! vertices[0] = new PVector(200,100);
+	  // you could make much more complex shapes
+	  // or even randomize the points!
+	  vertices[0] = new PVector(200,100);
 	  vertices[1] = new PVector(400,130);
 	  vertices[2] = new PVector(350,300);